E-procurement

+E-procurement (electronic procurement, sometimes also known as supplier exchange) is a collective term used to refer to a range of technologies which can be used to automate the internal and external processes associated with procurement, strategic sourcing and purchasing.

-E-procurement (electronic procurement, sometimes also known as supplier exchange) is the business-to-business or business-to-consumer or business-to-government purchase and sale of supplies, work, and services through the Internet as well as other information and networking systems, such as electronic data interchange and enterprise resource planning.
+Examples of e-procurement include e-auctions, e-tendering, automated issue of purchase orders and related receipting and invoicing processes, internet ordering, use of purchasing cards, and the use of information and networking systems such as electronic data interchange and enterprise resource planning systems.

+E-procurement can be used across the business-to-business, business-to-consumer and business-to-government marketplaces.

+Scope

-The e-procurement value chain consists of indent management, e-Informing, e-Tendering, e-Auctioning, vendor management, catalogue management, purchase order integration, Order Status, Ship Notice, e-invoicing, e-payment, and contract management.
+One Indian project refers to e-procurement as a "value chain", consisting of indent management, e-Informing, e-Tendering, e-Auctioning, vendor management, catalogue management, purchase order integration, Order Status, Ship Notice, e-invoicing, e-payment, and contract management.
 Indent management is the workflow involved in the preparation of tenders.
 This part of the value chain is optional, with individual procuring departments defining their indenting process.
-In works procurement, administrative approval and technical sanction are obtained in electronic format.
+In works procurement, administrative approval and technical sanction can be obtained in electronic format.
 In goods procurement, indent generation activity is done online.
 The end result of the stage is taken as inputs for issuing the NIT.

-Elements of e-procurement include request for information, request for proposal, request for quotation, RFx (the previous three together), and eRFx (software for managing RFx projects).
+Other elements of e-procurement can include request for information, request for proposal, request for quotation, RFx (the previous three together), and eRFx (software for managing RFx projects).

-Alongside with increased use of e-procurement, needs for standardization arise.
+Alongside the increased use of e-procurement, needs for standardization arise.
 Currently, there is one globally developed open extensible markup language based standard framework built on a rich heritage of electronic business experience.
 It consists of five layers - messaging, registry and repository, collaboration protocol, core components and business processes.